salilshankar/trackit/docs/api/get_device_history.md

----
-title: Get Device History by Email
+title: GET /api/device-history/{email}
-description: Retrieves a user's device history by email, proxying the request to the device-history service and returning its JSON response.
+description: Retrieve a user’s device history by email.
+Acts as a thin proxy to an internal device-history service and returns its JSON response.
----

 Overview
-This endpoint fetches device history associated with a given user email.
-It acts as a thin proxy to an internal device-history service running on localhost:9002, returning that service’s JSON response directly to the client.
+This endpoint retrieves the device history associated with a given user email.
+It forwards the email to an internal device-history service over a local TCP connection and returns whatever JSON that service responds with.
+Use this route to look up historical device information for a specific user.

+- Proxies request to internal service at localhost:9002
+- Returns the JSON payload from that service unchanged

-HTTP Method
+HTTP method
 - GET

 Endpoint